namerr1/History_Bot/README.md

-The project "Historu Bot" helps to knowledge of dates and develops interest in history
+The project "History Bot" helps to knowledge of dates and develops interest in history